 He’s also sold and developed several projects across genres, including the drama Snowblind (Sony) and the comedy Need to Know (WBTV/CBS) and the dramatic podcast The Mine (Sony).

 Before moving to Los Angeles, Zach’s previous career was as a writer/director of top-secret training films at the Central Intelligence Agency, which is an actual job he actually held in the actual US Government.

 Zach is an alumnus of the ABC/Disney Writing Fellowship, Second City and Ithaca College.
-Zach was born in Alaska, grew up in Seattle, and now lives on the eastside of LA with his wife and two daughters.
+He grew up in rural Alaska and suburban Seattle, and has now settled down as a city kid on the eastside of Los Angeles.

 Zach is represented by Matt Horwitz at Echo Lake, Ian Greenstein at Gersh, and Arine Harapeti, esq.
 You can find him @ZachTellsLies.

 Zach is an awesome instructor who shows genuine care for his students and their ideas.
 He gives constructive and helpful advice along with tons of encouragement and support.
 It’s the best mix for anyone trying to break into an industry notoriously filled with rejections.
 He is absolutely tuned in to each students’ pitches and ideas and makes the whole process from pitch to outline a lot less painful than it can be otherwise.
 A total must-take instructor!